Silencer for cylinder valves

 Important

-If the cylinder contains moist air (which should not happen), there is a risk that freezing moisture will seal the pores of the silencer.
-This can cause the silencer (sintered filter) to burst!
+If the cylinder contains moist air (which should not happen), there is a risk that freezing moisture will seal the pores of the silencer, which can cause the silencer (sintered filter) to burst!

 Specifications